fengtingzhang/blog/_posts/2020-01-17-ember-2-session-two.md

 ## Templates
 - Retrieved after the route and the route handler
-- Semantic templates and provides a separate of concerns.
+- Semantic templates, provides a separation of concerns.
 - The separation of concern is by discipline of the developer, you should show the constraint and not create logic and javascript in Handlebar Templates.
 - Remember in the ember application structure, you have lots of things in between the Route and the Template (for ex: controller and model), where you can write your javascript logic.
 - Nick mentioned that if you do write a model+controller, ember will generate one for you during run-time.